 One of the primary purposes of bankruptcy is discharging unsecured debts to give yourself a fresh start.
 A discharge is only available to individual debtors and not to partnerships or corporations.
 A bankruptcy discharge does not extinguish a lien on property automatically, unless you decide to surrender that item (i.e. – house, car, furniture, jewelry, etc.).

 Under Chapter 7 bankruptcy , an individual is permitted to retain and keep all of their “exempt” property.
 Accordingly, potential clients who file for Chapter 7 should realize that the filing of a petition under bankruptcy may result in the loss of property.
 However, bankruptcy is a great way to stop lawsuits, garnishments, repossessions, foreclosures, harassing creditors, tax problems, liens, medical bills and more.

 Each situation is different, and that’s why it’s important to review your case thoroughly with a bankruptcy attorney to make an informed decision about which kind of bankruptcy is right for you.

 Trust Nathan A. Berneman’s two decades of legal expertise to determine whether Chapter 7 Bankruptcy is right for you.
-Schedule your initial consultation with our superior Thousand Oaks bankruptcy lawyer today to get started on finding a solution to your debt.
+Schedule your initial consultation with our superior bankruptcy lawyer in Los Angeles, CA today to get started on finding a solution to your debt.